 The headline is somewhat like asking the question “How high is up?” but I will venture to say that by the end of this article, you may be thinking that your retention rate could be too high.
 I know, a bold supposition since I don’t know you, dear reader.

 But stay with me and allow me to explain.

-What is member retention rate?
+What is member or customer retention rate?
 Can you fairly compare your retention rate to another organization?
 Are all retention rates created equal?
 Is there a single number you should be striving for?